 Omar works full-time and plans to stop work completely at 65.

-He can claim his State Pension straight away and he has three pension pots he has saved up with three different employers.
+He has three pension pots he has saved up with three different employers.

 He plans to merge two of the larger pots together to create a fund that will provide him with a regular income.
 The smaller pot he wants to cash in to buy a new car.